SujithChristopher/gdserial/arduino_example/README.md

 add_child(arduino)

 # Change the port_name variable to match your Arduino
-# The script will automatically connect and test all commands
+# The script will automatically connect and test all commands using print() and println()
 ```

 **What it does:**